COMP8240-2024S2/assessed-task-1-Becky0214/README.md

 README.md: Project instructions and details.

-"Use of AI generators in this assessed task" :
+Use of AI generators in this assessed task :

-I used Chatgpt for ... code and text for make it
-What part of your work is based on the output of such tools, What tools you used,
-What prompts you used to generate the code or text, and What modifications you made on the generated code or text.
+I used ChatGPT to help me refine the extract_wikipedia and fix-ner.py script (only for regex).
+ChatGPT provided guidance on the regular expression logic.
+Additionally, I used ChatGPT to assist with generating explanations, summaries, and text related to the script.